DSF Funded Research

 Understanding phenotypes and biomarkers leading to SUDEP in a transgenic rabbit model of Dravet syndrome

-Lori L. Isom, PhD- University of Michigan Understanding phenotypes and biomarkers leading to SUDEP in a transgenic rabbit model of Dravet syndrome Special Project Funding: 3 years – $750,000 Grant Summary from the Investigators: Sudden Unexpected Death in Epilepsy (SUDEP) is a leading cause of death in patients with epilepsy.
-SUDEP mechanisms are not understood,
+Lori L. Isom, PhD- University of Michigan Understanding phenotypes and biomarkers leading to SUDEP in a transgenic rabbit model of Dravet syndrome Special Project Funding: 3 years – $750,000 This grant was funded with support from JAM for Dravet Grant Summary from the Investigators: Sudden Unexpected Death in Epilepsy (SUDEP) is a leading cause of death

 Understanding phenotypes and biomarkers leading to SUDEP in a transgenic rabbit model of Dravet syndrome Read More »